Proposal Copilot for AEC Firms

 Check RFP requirementsRead 40-page RFP manually, make a checklist“What are the DBE requirements and page limits for this RFP?”

-Draft Section H contentStart from scratch or copy-edit an old submittal“Draft a management approach using our team's experience on similar projects”
+Draft Section H contentStart from scratch or copy-edit an old submittal“Draft a management approach using our approved library language and the team's experience on similar projects.”

 Building now